qwaneu/qwaneu.github.io/_drafts/dokku.md

 ## Why Dokku

 What is the user need here?
-I started developing a flash card application to help me remember programming constructs and library functions.
+I started developing a flash card application to help me remember programming constructs and library functions, because I wasn't happy with the UX of the ones I had found.
 This worked well enough on my laptop, but I wanted to use it on my phone as well to quickly review questions on the go.

 I didn't want to lose rapid local development, and I didn't want to write elaborate [Terrorform](https://en.wikipedia.org/wiki/Terrorform) scripts either.
 I also didn't want a fully manual deployment that I would forget the working of in due time.
 Options discarded: